Carlos Santana Player Props: Pirates vs. Blue Jays

-On Saturday, Carlos Santana (coming off going 0-for-3) and the Pittsburgh Pirates play the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 6:35 PM ET.
+On Sunday, Carlos Santana (.278 batting average in his past 10 games, with three doubles, five walks and seven RBI) and the Pittsburgh Pirates play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 1:35 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Blue Jays.
+In his previous game he had a hitless performance (0-for-4) against the Blue Jays.

 Carlos Santana Game Info & Props vs. the Blue Jays